 This episode was recorded on Oct.
-24, 2015, at the Fall Conference of the Inter-Regional Society of Jungian Analysts held in Chicago.
-It’s 55 minutes long and around 53 MB.
+24, 2015 at the Fall Conference of the Inter-Regional Society of Jungian Analysts held in Chicago.
+It is 55 minutes long and around 53 MB.
 You can also listen to this interview on iTunes and on Stitcher.

 The Neurosis of Psychology by Wolfgang Giegerich

 Man & His Symbols by C.G.
 Jung

 The Bill W. – Carl Jung Letters are reprinted in full in the Blog section